-- 4.7.1 In 2020/21 a total of 358 individual requests for data sharing were received.
-Such requests are mostly received from the Police, for third party information.
+- 4.7.1 Individual requests for data sharing are received, primarily from the Police, for the sharing of third party information.
 These requests are generally received through Legal and Democratic Services, Revenues and Benefits, Counter Fraud and Investigation and the Corporate Strategy Group. - 4.7.2 Requests are centrally recorded to provide an audit trail in the event of a query regarding the appropriateness of data sharing. - 4.7.3 Where information sharing is a regular occurrence, the Data Protection Advisory Service works with service areas to introduce formal Information Sharing Agreements to promote clarity of responsibilities between all parties.